 When our dog Max died last year, Mario and I received numerous messages from friends and family.
 They expressed condolences for our loss and sadness.
 Many expressed what a great life we gave Max.
 They said Max couldn’t have had it better than he did with us.

 While I believe that’s true, I also know all that Max gave back.
-Max gave me complete love and devotion.
+He gave me complete love and devotion.
 There was no one else Max wanted in his line of vision more than me.
 His tail wagged constantly, and even wider when he’d see me.

 Max was a beautiful black cocker spaniel rescued from a high-kill pound in Kentucky.
-He joined our family when he was about a year and a half old and our Shih Tzu, Mia, was six-years old.
+He joined our family when he was about a year and a half old and our shih tzu, Mia, was six-years old.

 Mia bossed all of us around – me, Mario and Max.
 Max let her be top dog.
 He was in awe of her and stepped aside whenever she made it clear that he was getting too much attention in the room.
 I loved them both deeply.